jordy3lsen/Match/README.md

 ---

-🔒 Licensing
+## 🔒 Licensing

-Device-bound licensing system with local verification.
+Match uses a device-bound licensing system with local verification.

-🤝 Contributing
+Each license is tied to a specific machine.

-Pull requests and feature suggestions are welcome.
+---

-📄 License
+## 📄 License

 This software is proprietary.

 All rights are reserved by the author.